CW3E/MET-tools/Grid-Stat/README.md

 The modified wrfout_to_cf.ncl script ingests two `wrfout_d0?` files at different valid times in order to compute the accumulation period over a desired interval.
-Two files are needed because the, e.g., 24-hr accumulation of precipitation is calculated by subtracting the simulation accumulation variables for rain at t=valid time and t=valid_time-24_hours.
+Two files are needed because the, e.g., 24-hour accumulation of precipitation is calculated by subtracting the simulation accumulation variables for rain at t=valid time and t=valid_time-24_hours.

 The wrfout_to_cf.ncl script is called on a loop in the execution of the run_wrfout_cf.sh script included in this directory.
+The run_wrfout_cf.sh script will run through a range of valid date times for zero hours and a range of forecast hours for each valid zero hour to produce cf-compliant accumulation files.
+This assumes that wrfout history files are organized according to ISO style directories corresponding to forecast zero hours, each of the format YYYYMMDDHH.
 This script requires the following configuration parameters to be defined:

  * CTR_FLW       &ndash; the name of the control flow, e.g., "NRT_gfs".
  * GRD           &ndash; the grid to be analyzed, e.g., d01 indicating the domain of the native WRF grid.